-Husband & wife team, Rafael & Mercedes Carrabba roast coffee behind his violin shop in Seattle.
-Mercedes owns a coffee shop in Pike Place Market, Ghost Alley Espresso.
+Husband & wife team, Rafael & Mercedes Carrabba roast coffee behind a violin shop in Seattle.
+Mercedes is the original creator of an espresso shop in Pike Place Market, Ghost Alley Espresso.
 Rafael has a world renowned reputation for restoring and selling fine stringed instruments.
-They have combined their talents to create fresh small batch roasted coffee.
+They have combined their talents to create fresh micro batch roasted coffee.

-Mercedes Carrabba first started working in coffee in high school on Bainbridge Island in the late 1980s.
+Mercedes first started working in coffee in high school on Bainbridge Island in the late 1980s.
 She worked as a barista through college.
-She is a child of the Pike Place Market, having grown up around the vendors, crafts community and many food entrepreneurs.
-Mercedes opened her own coffee shop in Pike Place Market in 2012.
-In order to stay competitive and successfully employ five people at her shop she decided to roast her own coffee.
-Queen Anne Roasters (originally Counterbalance Roasters) was born in April 2017 after a year of planning for it with her husband.
+She is a child of the Pike Place Market, having grown up around the vendors, crafts community and food entrepreneurs.

-Rafael Carrabba is a professional luthier and varnish maker.
+Rafael is a professional luthier and varnish maker.
 Many of the skills he has learned in his career lend themselves well to roasting coffee.
 For example; understanding color and moisture after years of working with wood has given him a unique understanding of how to roast and blend.
-His son, Alex, also roasts coffee.
-He is a graduate of University of Puget Sound with a background in business and marketing.
-He is also helping with business development and the marketing of the coffee.

-Together Rafael and Mercedes seek out unique coffees from around the world.
+Together, Rafael and Mercedes, find unique coffees from around the world.
 They travel to farms to develop personal relationships with the farmers they buy from.
-They prefer dark roasts, roasted just into the second crack and seek out unusual origins like Malawi, Tanzania and Sulawesi.
+They prefer medium - dark roasts, roasted just before or into the second crack.